-LASC-United States and Its Role in the World; Diversity Across the Curriculum; Writing Across the Curriculum Will analyze the political, economic, social, and cultural impact of the interactions between and among the governments and people of the US and Latin America.
+LASC-United States and Its Role in the World; Diversity Across the Curriculum; Writing Across the Curriculum Prerequisite: EN 101, EN 102, or EN 250 Will analyze the political, economic, social, and cultural impact of the interactions between and among the governments and people of the US and Latin America.
+Offered every year.
+3 credits.